yahskakn/stockshow/README.md

     but if you want to try ALPHA Vantage change the source global var to 'ALPHA' and also get an api key from https://www.alphavantage.co/support/#api-key
     Also changing the sleep time to 1.7 seconds to see if google is okay with that refresh rate and also to abide by alpha vantage's limit of requests

+# Snapshot
+When I run the script and if I am requesting a lot of companies' stock details, I am presented with a blank screen until all that data is fetched.
+Instead I now save the data fetched in previous run (the last update helps here) and refresh data once I get it.
+The problem though is that the previous run could've been for a different company and if I request for a different company this time, the output is confusing.
+Caching a local copy of all previously searched companies is nice, but won't scale well.
+What's a good solution here?